Montainproductions/AI-NPC-Implementation/README.md

 - Crouching
 - Camera/head bobbing while walking
 - Melee combat

-## Features Im working on
 - Combat
 - Firearm (Shooting) combat

+## Features Im working on
 - UI (Mostly to show that the other features are working)

 ## Features I plan to impliment
 - Picking up items
-- Inventory (Both quick by changing through mouse wheel and backpack style of inventory)
+- Inventory (Both "quick" inventory and backpack style of inventory)

 ## Features future implimentation
 ### If more people start using this package then I might add the following features